dsaikiran01/Meme-Generator/README.md

 ```
 meme-generator/
+├── assets/               # Images and other assets
 ├── index.html            # The main page of the app
-├── style.css            # Where all the magic styling happens
 ├── script.js             # The code behind the meme action
+├── styles.css            # Styling for the app
-├── theme-toggle.js      # The code behind the theme action
+├── theme-toggle.js       # Code for theme switching
-└── README.md            # This document you’re reading right now 😊
+└── README.md             # This document you're reading 😊
 ```

 ## 🙌 Contributing